How about: Lagos Intro > Things to do and See > Day trips > 1 week in Lagos > Best beaches > Airport to Lagos

 Faro airport to Lagos by private transfer, train or bus

 Lagos is a fascinating and historic city that is situated on the beautiful coastline of the western Algarve.
-The nearest international airport to Lagos is Faro airport, but is 90km to the east of Lagos and this considerable distance means that it is advisable to plan your onward transfer before arriving in Portugal.
+The nearest international airport to Lagos is Faro airport but it is 90km to the east of Lagos, and this considerable distance means that it is advisable to plan your onward transfer before arriving in Portugal.
 This guide will provide an overview of travelling from Faro airport to Lagos, with information about private transfers and public transport.

 Overview of public transport between the airport and Lagos